Volodymyr-Korolevych/try-it-nuxt-content/demo/content/hello.md

 ## TryIt Component for nuxt/content

-TriIt component will add capability to evaluate/run JavaScript code, which author of the content will place on the page to demonstrate text with code snippets.
-The component is used on markdown content and doesn't break usual conventions

-Component development was inspired by MDN live examples and uses CodeMirror library and console support taken from [MDN BoB](https://github.com/mdn/bob/tree/master/editor/js/editor-libs)
-TryIt component doesn't require special markdown fore JavaScript code snippets.
-Should be used usual [Codeblocks](https://content.nuxtjs.org/writing#codeblocks)
+Try-It component is useful for technical writers who use code snippets to demonstrate language peculiarities.
  <try-it-img src="nuxt-content.png" alt="ok"></try-it-img>
+TriIt component adds capability to evaluate/run JavaScript code (or HTML snippet), which author of the content will place on the page to demonstrate text with code examples.
+The component is used on markdown content and doesn't break usual style of markdown.

+Component development was inspired by MDN live examples and uses console support taken from [MDN BoB](https://github.com/mdn/bob/tree/master/editor/js/editor-libs) and CodeMirror library.

+TryIt component doesn't require special preparation for JavaScript or HTML code snippets.
+For making it work it should be used usual codeblocks (see [link](https://content.nuxtjs.org/writing#codeblocks)).

+For example:
 ```javascript[JavaScript]
 'use strict'